KallistiOS/KallistiOS/utils/dc-chain/README.md

 job running.

 On **MinGW/MSYS** environment, it has been confirmed that multiple jobs breaks the toolchain, so please don't try to do that under this environment.
+This option is disabled by default in this scenario.

 ## Final note ##